 John is active in both his business and local communities.
 He is some member local and national industry organizations including The Society of Financial Service Professionals, The Association of Health Insurance Advisers, National Association of Alternative Benefit Consultants, The National Association of Health Underwriters, The Texas Association of Health Underwriters and Fort Worth Association of Health Underwriters, were he served on the FWAHU board including Past President.
 Currently and for the past 10 years he served on the TCU Neeley School of Business Executive Alumni Board.
 In the past few years he has been recipient of the National Professional of the Year and received a National Presidential Award.

 John and his sons were members of the Boy Scouts of America.
 John served as a Scout Master and Assistant District Commissioner.
 While serving as a commissioner he was awarded the District Award of Merit.

 After the death of his son, Burgess age 16 returning from Philmont Scout Camp, John successfully led a statewide seat belt coalition that brought significant attention and changes to seat belt laws and their importance.
 The State of Texas passed two seat belt laws 1991 and 1993 which increased the backseat passenger seat belt requirements from 4 to 17.
 Laws for child restraint were significantly changed as well.
 Today, with the continued lobbying of Mr. Merrifield, seat belts are required for all ages in the backseat helping to save countless lives and thousands of injuries prevented.
 Because the improving seat belt laws, Click It or Ticket was started in Texas which has spread across the country along with safety belt reform.

-Today, John and his wife, Skylar, of 41 years enjoy spending time in Florida, the Caribbean and Europe.
-His biggest passion is spoiling their 16 grandchildren.
+Today, John and his wife, Skylar, of 42 years spoiling their 16 grandchildren.
 John makes his home with his wife in Colleyville, Texas.